asachanmanchoi/Transformer-based-Sequential-Recommendation-System/README.md

-# Transformer-based Recommendation Systems for Sequential Recommendation
+# Exploring Temporal Factors in Transformer-based Recommendation Systems for Sequential Recommendation

 This is the research project for COMP 5331, which focuses on Knowledge Discovery in Databases.